Giviko28/Caucasus-University-Forum/README.md

 # Caucasus-University-Forum
-A forum created by Caucasus University students, with the intention of connecting everyone across campus Built using React and Laravel
+A forum created by Caucasus University students, with the intention of connecting everyone across campus.
+Built using React and Laravel
 ## How to setup
 1) make a .env file and paste whatever's inside .env.example